paul8478/Hotel-Booking/README.md

 config.php: Database configuration.
 database.sql: SQL schema for database setup. admin/: Admin panel files and features.

 Contributors
-🙋‍♂️ [Your Name]: Project Developer
+🙋‍♂️ Somnath Paul: Project Developer
 Feedback and Issues
 👍 We welcome your feedback and contributions to this project.
 If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.